 Flatback is when the spine’s normal curvature is lost, causing the spine to be flat.
 These problems may arise due to weakness in the hip, back muscles and tight hamstring muscles.

 Sway Back posture: In a swayback posture, your body weight shifts to the back of your hips, causing the lower spine and buttock muscles to lose strength.
 The most common causes are weak core muscles, a sedentary lifestyle, and chronic bad habits such as sitting.

 A true leg length discrepancy can be a result of disparity in bones.
-Apparent leg length difference can be from a shortening of muscle tissues and joints, making the leg seem shorter.
+The apparent leg length difference can be from a shortening of muscle tissues and joints, making the leg seem shorter.

-Scoliosis is a condition in which the spine is twisted and curved to the side.
+Scoliosis is when the spine is twisted and curved to the side.
 As a result, scoliosis causes the spinal column to be crooked or uneven, leading to muscle weakness and other complications on one side of the body.
-Scoliosis can be caused by numerous things such as genetic conditions, abnormal growth, injury or illness and can be retrained and corrected at earlier stages.
+Scoliosis can be caused by numerous things, such as genetic conditions, abnormal growth, injury or illness and can be retrained and corrected at earlier stages.

-Posture Correction Exercises (PCE)are commonly prescribed in physiotherapy to rehabilitate the spine.
-Exercises are performed in a supervised setting or at home and are prescribed to patients after having identified postural issues, undergone spinal surgery, or sustained a back injury.
-They’re designed to help restore the spine’s natural curves and encourage healthy alignment.
+Posture Correction Exercises (PCE)are commonly prescribed in physical therapy to rehabilitate the spine.
+Workouts are performed in a supervised setting or at home and are prescribed to patients after having identified postural issues, undergone spinal surgery, or sustained a back or neck injury.
+They’re designed to help straighten and restore the spine’s natural curves and encourage healthy alignment.